hub21team/python-curriculum-2021/module_1/1_variables/README.md

 # Code Comments

-In python, while we write code, we can also write notes that the computer cannot see.
-This is useful when we want to explain what our code does.
+Comments are useful when we want to explain what our code does.
 ```python
 # This code creates variables that store the age and name of a person.
 age = 13